William Goforth

 William Goforth (1731–1807), also called Judge William Goforth and Major William Goforth, was a member of the Committee of One Hundred and Committee of Safety in New York City, an officer of the New York Line during the American Revolutionary War, and was a member of the New York State Assembly after the war.
-He was one of the earliest immigrants to the Cincinnati area, where he was named a judge and was elected to the territorial legislature.
+He was one of the earliest migrants to the Cincinnati area, where he was named a judge and was elected to the territorial legislature.

 Life in East

 William Goforth was born in Philadelphia, Pennsylvania, on April 1, 1731.
 He married Catharine Meeks in New York City on May 18, 1760.
 He was a member of the Committee of Safety and Committee of One Hundred early in the American Revolutionary War.
 He joined the 1st Regiment New York Line as a Captain on June 28, 1775, under Colonel Alexander McDougall, was a Major, 5th Regiment New York Line, June 26, 1776, and resigned July 6, 1776.
 He served in the Invasion of Canada and the Battle of Three Rivers.

 Goforth was elected to the New York State Assembly for the 8th and 9th New York State Legislature, serving from 1784 to 1786.